 The registered person who intends to withdraw from the composition scheme shall, before the date of such withdrawal, file an application in form GST CMP.04, duly signed or verified, electronically on the Common Portal - rule 6(3) of CGST Rules, 2017.
+The due date to file GSTR-4 for FY 2020-21 was extended from 30th April 2021 to 31st May 2021.

-The taxable person paying GST under composition scheme is required to file only one return per quarter, within 18 days after end of each quarter- section 39(2) of CGST Act.
+The taxable person paying GST under composition scheme is required to file only one return per Quarter FORM GST CMP 08, within 18 days after end of each quarter- section 39(2) of CGST Act.
+Form CMP-08 that was due by 18th April 2021 for January-March 2021 has been given a relaxation in the interest charges.
+No interest for filing on or before 8th May, interest reduced to 9% between 9th May and 23rd May, but charged at 18% thereafter.